 Many are puzzled about why Musar’s winery is a winding and rocky one-hour drive from the vineyards in the Bekaa valley.
 When Gaston Hochar started his winemaking adventure, the boundaries of Lebanon had not been set, and he wanted to ensure that his premises would be inside the newly demarcated country.
 He thus chose to install his winery in the family’s 18th century castle overlooking the Mediterranean at Ghazir, a Maronite Christian enclave about 20 km north of Beirut.
 During harvest, the grapes are hand-picked at dawn by Bedouins to preserve freshness, and driven across the mountains to the winery in Ghazir.

-Certified organic since 2006, Chateau Musar were true pioneers of organic viticulture, having following sustainability principles since the estate’s inception.
-Their work in the vineyard, the nature of the Bekaa Valley landscape and the unique ageing & blending processes in the cellar, all contribute to the outstanding complexity and longevity of their wines.
+Certified organic since 2006, Chateau Musar was a true pioneer of organic viticulture, having followed sustainability principles since the estate’s inception.
+Musar’s viticultural standards, the nature of the Bekaa Valley landscape and the unique ageing & blending processes in the cellar, all contribute to the outstanding complexity and longevity of their wines.

 Much coveted by sommeliers and collectors alike, Chateau Musar’s wines are made to be enjoyed at length giving them the same time in the glass that the Hochar’s give them in the winery.
 All of the estate’s wines are never released before being aged in barrel for three years and another four in bottle.
 As Serge Hochar, Gaston’s eldest son and Musar’s winemaker from 1959 to his death in 2014, would say:

 “If you give my wines more time, they will give you more joy”.